 This summary highlights selected information contained elsewhere in this prospectus supplement, the accompanying prospectus, any free writing prospectus that we have been authorized to use and the documents incorporated by reference herein and in the accompanying prospectus that we consider important.
-This summary does not contain all of the information you should consider before investing in our ADSs, our Ordinary Shares or the Warrants.
-You should read this summary together with the entire prospectus, including the risks related to our most advanced therapeutic candidates, BL-1020, BL-1040, BL-5010, BL-7040, BL-8040 and BL-1021, our business, our industry, investing in our Ordinary Shares and our location in Israel, that we describe under "Risk Factors" in this prospectus supplement and our consolidated financial statements and the related notes, which are incorporated by reference herein, before making an investment in our ADSs, our Ordinary Shares or the Warrants.
+This summary does not contain all of the information you should consider before investing in our ADSs or our Ordinary Shares.
+You should read this summary together with the entire prospectus, including the risks related to our most advanced therapeutic candidates, BL-1040, BL-8040, BL-7010, BL-5010, BL-7040, and BL-8020, our business, our industry, investing in our Ordinary Shares and our location in Israel, that we describe under "Risk Factors" in this prospectus supplement and our consolidated financial statements and the related notes, which are incorporated by reference herein, before making an investment in our ADSs or our Ordinary Shares.